 It’s worth looking at all the factors involved, as these approaches can be adopted when designing future learning materials or when you are looking to buy your next piece of off-the-shelf training.

-If certain formats like guides, checklists, video tutorials, infographics are doing extremely well, then you might want to consider offering more of these in the future.
+If certain formats like guides, checklists, video tutorials and infographics are doing extremely well, then you might want to consider offering more of these in the future.

 Collecting your learner’s feedback gives you first-hand information on how the training can be improved in the short-term.
 However, for the best results, you should be tracking the user sentiment on a longer-term basis.
 This will enable you to see insights into any increase or decrease of the user satisfaction level with each iteration of the training.